 - Underline links- To make it aesthetically pleasing, most often we don’t use underlined links, however, they are more visual and easy to read.
 For another option, you can add some extent such as bold text, so it can be easily readable.

 Picture and video content are good for both SEO and appealing parts, but don’t let this be an obstacle for your website accessibility.
 There are some media-related tactics you can use to boost your WP website accessibility.

 - Image alt text- It is not only crucial for SEO, but it also helps accessibility.
 Each time a user uses a screen reader, only image alt text can help them identify the picture content.
 For that, instead of filling that vital space with keywords, use words that describe pictures too.

 - Text alternatives to audio & visual content- For sites with visual content, please add text content as well.
 It will not only help you with SEO matters but make them readable for screen readers.
 To do this, you can add podcasts & audiobooks.

 Take an accessibility test as the ultimate step of the process.
 But the question is the website you are using for so long and are well aware of, can you check for the accessibility, isn’t it accessible for you?

 - No mouse check

 - No image Check

 The concept of website accessibility not only for physically challenged but people accessing by phones on low internet speeds, uneducated so on.
-It is a time taking a skilled process that needs a smart approach such as a Website Development Agency with expertise in hand.
+It is a time taking a skilled process that needs a smart approach such as a WordPress Development Company with expertise in hand.